 In November 2008, the ballot measure Proposition 8 (commonly referred to as Prop 8) narrowly passed, adding an amendment to the California State Constitution that defined marriage as valid in California only between a man and a woman.
 This effort was intended to reverse the effect of the decision by the California Supreme Court that spring, ruling a prior ban on same-gendered marriage as unconstitutional.
 The law was immediately challenged and taken to the California Supreme Court.
 Gaylesta joined many other organizations and individuals in submitting an amicus brief to the Court in 2009, supporting those petitioners challenging Prop 8's legality.
+That amicus brief was organized by Gaylesta members Jim Walker and Guy Albert, who had never before organized one being made.
 When the California Supreme Court upheld the ban, the case went to the U.S. District Court for the Northern District of California.
 In August 2010, Judge Vaughn Walker ruled Prop 8 was unconstitutional on the basis of due process and equal protection legal rights.
 On appeal to the United States Supreme Court, it took the SCOTUS decision in June 2013 before the ruling actually went into effect and same-gendered marriages could actually resume in California.

 Gaylesta's fight for marriage equality went beyond its participation in amicus briefs.
 We were the main sponsor and event organizer of the one-day Queer Families = Healthy Families Conference in the Bay Area in October 2008, just before Prop 8 came to a vote.